-Ernst & Young 11 Mounts Bay Road Perth WA 6000, Australia GPO Box M939 Perth WA 6843 Tel: +61 8 9429 2222 Fax: +61 8 9429 2436 ey.com/au
+Ernst & Young 11 Mounts Bay Road Perth WA 6000 Australia GPO Box M939 Perth WA 6843 Tel: +61 8 9429 2222 Fax: +61 8 9429 2436 ey.com/au

-Auditor's independence declaration to the directors of Bannerman Energy Ltd
+Auditor's independence declaration to the directors of Bannerman Energy Limited

-As lead auditor for the audit of the financial report of Bannerman Energy Ltd for the financial year ended 30 June 2021, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Bannerman Energy Limited for the financial year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

 - a.
-No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b.
-No contraventions of any applicable code of professional conduct in relation to the audit.
+No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - b.
+No contraventions of any applicable code of professional conduct in relation to the audit; and - c.
+No non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Bannerman Energy Ltd and the entities it controlled during the financial year.
+This declaration is in respect of Bannerman Energy Limited and the entities it controlled during the financial year.

-Ernst & Young
+Ernt & Young Ernst & Young